schwartz1375/fallingelk/readme.md

 * The name of the binary
 * The icon
 * The values in the ./resource/verioninfo.json file especially "OriginalFilename" - this should match the binary name set in the Makefile
-* The fact this uses a self signed Certificate
+* The fact this uses a self signed certificate